Pisang Peak Climbing with Thorung La Pass Trek 17 Days

 • Valid passport, two extra passport-size photos, and airline tickets.

-• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and for purchasing your drinks and gifts.
+• Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, paying for restaurants and hotels, gratuities, and snacks, and purchasing your drinks and gifts.

 HEAD

-• Bandana or headscarf, also useful in dusty conditions
+• A bandana or headscarf is also useful in dusty conditions.

 • Warm hat that covers your ears (wool or synthetic)